Gonzih/blog.gonzih.me/source/_posts/2013-08-24-speed-slash-ping-test-graphs-with-clojure-and-raspberry-pi.markdown

 Sometimes pings are high, sometimes download speed goes down.
 So I decided to make sure it's my ISP fault and not just my opinion based on my hate to them.

 How to do so?
-Lets collect data about download speed and pings over time, and show some graphs based on that data.
+Let's collect data about download speed and pings over time, and show some graphs based on that data.

 <!-- more -->